 As well as the animal care supply chain promises in 2015, Aramark uniform rental services also proclaimed a total change to sustainably sourced canned skipjack and albacore tuna in the U.S. by April 1, 2016.

 In 2008, Aramark Building Community, an entire company volunteer campaign, was started to assist neighborhoods strengthen community centers as well as offer help for job counseling classes, healthy eating and health education, and minimal human requirements for families and neighborhoods.
 Beginning in 2008 the corporation has spent more than $9 million in consulting, finance and in-kind benefits to make stronger communities.
 Almost 30,000 employees have volunteered their abilities through tons of volunteer projects, helping millions of persons in many cities through its frequent Aramark Building Community Day programs.

 A spring 2009 study of over 92,000 students agreed with the company’s idea of trayless eating, which was invented to lower the quantity of school trash.

-As a result of First Lady Michelle Obama‘s charity Let’s Move campaign in February 2010, Aramark uniform services, including other large food service companies, promised to lower the content of fat, sugar and salt in their food over the upcoming 5 years.
-To help fight obese children, in 2014, Aramark uniform services worked with the Children’s Hospital of Philadelphia on an activity intended as health education in poor neighborhoods.
+As a result of First Lady Michelle Obama‘s charity Let’s Move campaign in February 2010, Aramark uniform rental services, including other large food service companies, promised to lower the content of fat, sugar and salt in their food over the upcoming 5 years.
+To help fight obese children, in 2014, Aramark uniform rental services worked with the Children’s Hospital of Philadelphia on an activity intended as health education in poor neighborhoods.

-Aramark uniform services has accepted awards for its integrity work habits, diversity and inclusion efforts, practice of hiring veterans and its employee recognition and nutritional lifestyle pledges.
+Aramark uniform rental services has accepted awards for its integrity work habits, diversity and inclusion efforts, practice of hiring veterans and its employee recognition and nutritional lifestyle pledges.